kangyu-california/PersistentWindows/Help.md

 * Manipulate window z-order
   * Bring a window to top z-order by clear the topmost flag of obstructive window
     * Click on other window first to defocus, then Ctrl click the window (or the corresponding icon on taskbar) that you want to bring to top.
-  * Send remote desktop or vncviewer window to bottom z-order (because Alt+Esc hotkey does not work for them)
+  * Send remote desktop or vncviewer window to bottom z-order (because Alt+Esc hotkey may not work for them on Windows7 or old Windows 10 versions)
     * Defocus rdp window first, then hold Ctrl+Win keys and click the rdp window

 * Enable/Disable auto restore for any (child or dialog) window